Howick

 Heritage and Infill Development Constraints

-Howick Village and surrounding streets contain heritage overlays restricting construction methods.
-Infill development on established sections requires careful earthworks to protect neighbouring properties, existing retaining walls, and mature vegetation while working within tight site boundaries.
+Howick Village and its surrounding streets have heritage overlays that restrict construction methods.
+Infill development on established sections means careful earthworks to protect neighbouring properties, existing retaining walls, and mature vegetation while you're operating within tight site boundaries.
+You can't just push in a large machine and move fast.

 Coastal Groundwater Management

-Low-lying areas near Pakuranga Creek and the coastal margins experience high water tables, particularly during winter.
-Excavation below the water table requires dewatering, and permanent drainage solutions must manage tidal influence on groundwater levels near the coast.
+Low-lying areas near Pakuranga Creek and the coastal margins run high water tables, particularly through winter.
+Excavate below the water table without a dewatering plan and you've got a problem.
+Permanent drainage solutions also need to account for tidal influence on groundwater levels near the coast.

 Steep Access to Waterfront Properties

-Properties in Cockle Bay, Mellons Bay, and Half Moon Bay often sit on steep sections with narrow access.
-Machinery access is restricted, requiring smaller equipment and careful sequencing of earthworks, retaining wall construction, and drainage installation.
+Properties in Cockle Bay, Mellons Bay, and Half Moon Bay often sit on steep terrain with narrow access.
+Bigger machines won't fit.
+That means smaller equipment, careful sequencing of earthworks, retaining wall construction, and drainage installation, and more time on the job than a flat suburban site would take.

 Why Choose Us